alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

     If you’re an eligible, frequent traveller to the UK you’ll be able to easily apply to use e-passport gates, cutting time queuing at airports

 detail-page-intro: |
-    Online registration to allow up to 400,000 frequent travellers into the UK more easily
+    Up to 1 million journeys into the UK will be faster and easier for eligible frequent travellers

 digital-strategy-statement: |
     E-passport gates are a secure and convenient self-service alternative to the conventional border control process.
 A quick and easy way of crossing the border, e-Gates have proved popular with the travelling public, with transactions steadily rising --- over the last year 7.8 million people used the gates